PederHA/inginious-coding-style/README.md

 ### Robustness

 - [ ] Better exception handling for Pydantic `ValidationError`.
 If something fails to validate, we should be able to display human-readable messages both in the web interface and in the logs.
+- Add an "admin/tutor only" decorator that can be applied to methods that bars student users from calling them.

 <!-- - [x] Complete -->
 <!-- - [ ] Incomplete -->